cdot/Squirrel/README.md

 https://cdot.github.io/Squirrel/release/Squirrel.html?store=GoogleDriveStore

 The following URL parameters are available:
-- `steg=1' to enable image steganography
+- `store=<store name>' required to set the file store to use (default is `LocalStorageStore', the example above uses `GoogleDriveStore`)
-- `store=<store name>' to set the file store to use (default is `LocalStorageStore', the example above uses `GoogleDriveStore`)
+- 'use=' to specify the encryption algorithm.
+The default is `use=aes`, and you can disable encryption entirely (for debugging) by passing `use` with no value.
+You can layer multiple algorithms by separating them with commas e.g. `use=aes,steganography`.
+Note that the same algorithms are used for both cloud and local stores.
-- 'plaintext=1' to disable encryption, for debugging
+- 'debug' to enable verbose debug output to the console
-- 'debug=1' to enable verbose debug output to the console
+- 'url=<store url>' is required by some stores

 ## Choosing a File Store